Simhyeon/r4d/docs/macro_indices.md

     # Arguments

     - a_macro_name : A macro name to execute ( trimmed )
-    - a_file       : A file to get lines iterator
+    - a_file       : A file to get lines iterator ( trimmed )

     # Example